Hero Background

 What Are the Differences Between Manual vs Automation Testing?

 Manual testing and automation testing are complementary approaches, not competing ones.
+According to the ThinkSys QA Trends Report, manual testing still accounts for approximately 47% of the global software testing market.
 Most QA teams run a hybrid workflow where manual testing handles exploratory and human-judgment scenarios while automation covers repetitive and high-volume tasks.

 AspectsManual TestingAutomation Testing